fox-techniques/plutus-pairtrading/docs/demo.md

     ```

-## PLUTUS Cointegration Tests
+## 🔗 PLUTUS Cointegration Tests

-PLUTUS provides a comprehensive suite of statistical tests to assess the properties of financial time-series data, ensuring robust pair-trading strategies.
+**PLUTUS** provides a comprehensive suite of statistical tests to assess the properties of financial time-series data, ensuring robust pair-trading strategies.
 These tests help evaluate integration order, and cointegration between time-series.
 Available tests are:

-- **Engle-Granger** performs test for cointegration between two time-series.
+- ⚖️ **Engle-Granger** performs test for cointegration between two time-series.
-- **Phillips-Ouliaris** is another  method to assess cointegration between two series.
+- 🔍 **Phillips-Ouliaris** is another  method to assess cointegration between two series.
-- **Johansen** evaluates cointegration among multiple time-series.
+- 🔄 **Johansen** evaluates cointegration among multiple time-series.

 These tests are critical for identifying relationships between time-series and determining their suitability for pair-trading strategies.

-### Engle-Granger
+### ⚖️ Engle-Granger

 === "Engle-Granger"